Bombay HC dismisses Chanda Kochhar’s petition against her termination

 Kochhar was sacked in January 2019, about six months after she had resigned following allegations of money laundering involving the bank and the Videocon Group.
 ICICI Bank had said it would stop the payment of unpaid benefits, including bonus, to her and retrieve all bonuses paid from April 2009 until March 2018 over her alleged role in giving a Rs 3,250 crore-loan to Videocon, benefiting her husband Deepak Kochhar.
 ICICI Bank had filed a suit seeking recovery of the amounts after Chanda Kochhar challenged her sacking.

 ICICI Bank had told the Bombay High Court that Kochhar’s petition should be dismissed as it is a private bank and is administered under the Companies Act, not the state or its agency.
 A division bench of Justices NM Jamdar and MS Karnik accepted the bank’s argument.
-“As a result, we uphold preliminary objections by respondent [ICICI Bank],” said the bench, according to .
+“As a result, we uphold preliminary objections by respondent [ICICI Bank],” said the bench, according to The Indian Express.
 “Writ petition is dismissed.”

 Kochhar’s lawyer Vikram Nankani had argued that she was sacked months after the bank approved her voluntary resignation on October 5, 2018, and therefore, the termination is “illegal, untenable, and unsustainable in law.”
 ICICI Bank’s lawyer, on the other hand, had argued that Kochhar’s petition seeks to contest what are purely private contractual terms.